Outdoor Index: Which London Borough Has the Most Green Space?

 |Kensington & Chelsea||60||156,129||2,602|

-Some of the boroughs with the least outdoor space include Southwark, with an outdoor space for every 13,000 people, and Newham, with an open space for every 11,000 people.
-However, what these areas may lack in green space is countered by plenty of nearby amenities, including bars, restaurants, recreational facilities, and local shops.
-Notable amenities include Borough Market in Southwark and Westfields Stratford City in Newham!
+Some of the boroughs with the least outdoor space include Harrow, with an outdoor space for every 10,000 people, and Newham, with an open space for every 11,000 people.
+However, what these areas may lack in green space is countered by plenty of nearby amenities, including bars, restaurants, recreational facilities and local shops.
+Notable amenities include Harrow Arts Centre in Harrow and Westfields Stratford City in Newham!

 Relaxing Outdoor Restrictions